20 years of Team Demo at Route 66

 The strong desire to destroy attracted experienced drivers from the shuttered Santa Fe Speedway along with new faces eager to experience this one of a kind carnage.
 It was an overwhelming success, especially for the iconic black & white Locomotives as they defeated Mean Green Machine, Rude Awakening and then Quicksilver Destruction Co. in the Finals.

 Immediate expansion became necessary after just one event.
 Eight teams filled the bracket on 9/4/99, then the schedule doubled to four events in 2000, and a new Wild Card round allowed for up to nine, yes, nine teams to compete.

 Team Demolition Derby evolved throughout the decades prior to July ’99 at Santa Fe Speedway and Raceway Park; reached new heights of popularity, media recognition, and elite competition in the 2000s; and continues to deliver “first-ever” moments of unmatched automobile destruction 20 years later.

 *pictured are #33 Steve Vollbrecht and #77 Johnny Ryan

 Drivers Pete Ryan (Locomotives) and Steve Vollbrecht (Quicksilver) were opponents in the Finals of event #1.
 They could meet again at event #91 battling for the 2019 Championship on Mean Green Machine and Angry Citizenz, respectively.

-The Tournament of Destruction rages on at The Dirt Oval @ Route 66 Raceway with Round 4 of the 2019 edition set for August 24th.
-Get your tickets to see, feel and hear the entire experience of Team Demo.
+The Tournament of Destruction rages on at The Dirt Oval @ Route 66 Raceway, continuing to break new ground and smash cars into pieces.
+Milestones and memories are made at every event.
+Make plans to see, feel and hear the entire experience of Team Demo in 2020.
 You won’t forget it!